 There are more than 30 areas within the head and neck where cancer can develop, including the:

-Cervical cancer is the most common cancer in women and those assigned female at birth who are under 35 years old.
-HPV is the main cause of cervical cancer.
+Cervical cancer is the most common cancer in women under 35 years old.
+Over 99% of all cervical cancers are caused by HPV.

-The HPV vaccine does not protect you against all types of HPV that can cause cancer, so you’ll still need to go for regular cervical screening (smear tests) when you reach 25 years of age.
+The HPV vaccine does not protect you against all types of HPV that can cause cancer.
+You’ll still need to go for regular cervical screening (smear tests) when you reach 25 years of age.

 Read about cervical screening (smear tests)

-Every person aged 12-13 will be offered the HPV vaccine free of charge.
+Every person in Scotland aged 11-13 will be offered the HPV vaccine free of charge.

-The HPV vaccine is available in Scotland for men and those assigned male at birth who are both:
+The HPV vaccine is available in Scotland for men who are:

-The HPV vaccine is offered to MSM at sexual health and HIV clinics across Scotland.
+The HPV vaccine may be offered to MSM at sexual health and HIV clinics across Scotland.

 Find your local sexual health clinic